2drocket/JavaProjects/README.md

 # JavaProjects
-For uploading my javascript projects
+For uploading my Java projects
 To run the game put all files into a folder then run the html